Western Idaho Fair: Events

 Throughout the years Western Idaho Fair has showcased Idaho crops, livestock, arts, and culture.
-The fair hosts a variety of judging competitions, and popular entertainment typical of the state fair of an agricultural state.
+The fair hosts a variety of judging competitions, as well as popular entertainment typical of the state fair of an agricultural state.
+Concerts are held on the fair grounds at no extra cost to those paying fair admissions.

-The list of notables who have visited the Western Idaho Fair, either as guests or as entertainers, includes Charles Lindbergh in 1927, Slim Pickens in 1946, William Shatner in 1968, The Doobie Brothers and Ronald Reagan in 1976, Paul Revere and the Raiders in 1971 and 1975, The Charlie Daniels Band in 1984 and 1988, Muhammad Ali in 1985 and 1986, Reba McEntire and Conway Twitty in 1986, and Johnny Cash in 1990, REO Speedwagon in 1997 and 2007, Ted Nugent in 2002, Foreigner in 2009 and in 2013, "Weird Al" Yankovic and Styx in 2012, and many others.
+The list of notables who have visited the Western Idaho Fair, either as guests or as entertainers includes Charles Lindbergh in 1927, Slim Pickens in 1946, William Shatner in 1968, The Doobie Brothers and Ronald Reagan in 1976, Paul Revere & the Raiders in 1971 and 1975, The Charlie Daniels Band in 1984 and 1988, Muhammad Ali in 1985 and 1986, Reba McEntire and Conway Twitty in 1986, and Johnny Cash in 1990, REO Speedwagon in 1997 and 2007, Ted Nugent in 2002, Foreigner in 2009 and in 2013, "Weird Al" Yankovic and Styx in 2012, and many others.

 The late J. R. Simplot, world-renowned for creating a process to freeze potatoes and thus supplying McDonald's with its famous French fries, was a fan of the draft horse and mule show and rarely missed a fair in his 99 years.